 However, the religious intolerance in Iran will not disappear with the collapse of the Velayat-e Faqih.
 It is too deep rooted and will remain an obstacle to the establishment of the democracy.
 As disgraceful as it is, insidious religious intolerance is itself a large part of our cultural heritage.
 Even if many of us today are disgusted by the Islamic Republic, our words and actions unconsciously reproduce religious discriminations and simplistic views.
 Unwillingly we assist the ayatollahs.

 We must fight our innermost prejudices, if we want to survive and, even better, thrive in dignity.
 We need to grow up, open our eyes and mind.
 We must stand tall, women and men together and equal.

-Scoundrels such as Khamenei, Rasfandjani, Djanati, Rouhani, and Larijani brothers stay in power thanks to the general silence and the apathy.
+Scoundrels such as Khamenei, Rasfandjani, Janati, Rouhani, and Larijani brothers stay in power thanks to accepting enslavement in silence and general apathy.

 We would not be enslaved to religion and to endemic tyranny, if we, the people of Iran, accepted that everyone has the right to choose freely and in peace one’s religion or philosophical convictions, and to profess them alone or in community.

 As responsible citizens, we cannot stay apolitical.
 Staying passive, and accepting the Islamist Diktat, shall destroy us.

 We would not be minions to our dictators if we, the people of Iran, had the audacity to proclaim, united, that we shall ensure the equality of all citizens before the law, without distinction of sex, origin, race or religion.

 Are we audacious?
 Do we measure our accountability as a nation in the tragedies befalling in the Middle East?
 Are we willing to surpass ourselves to build a stable, decent society where citizens can live in peace?
 We have the potential, we can challenge the ayatollahs.